gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * FIX: Ensure jobdata is saved before attempting a partial cloud upload, preventing potential omission of an archive
 * FEATURE: Restore the "upload immediately after creation" feature that was turned off in 1.22.16 whilst misbehaviour was investigated
 * TWEAK: Add log information as to why DB stored routines couldn't be included in the backup if that should be so
-* TWEAK: Declare some implicity-declared class variables to avoid warnings in PHP 8.2
+* TWEAK: Declare some implicitly-declared class variables to avoid warnings in PHP 8.2

 = 1.22.15 - 22/Aug/2022 =